gentakojima/openxacobeo-website/_i18n/en/_posts/2022-11-13-registration-available.md

 <!-- more -->

 Basic information of the event is available now.
-More information is coming during December 2022.
+More information is coming in Q1 2023.